statuc30721/armageddon_v1.3/README.md

-Homework 07 with ASG, HTTP and HTTPS.
+Create multi-region VPC with at least 2 AZ with ASG, HTTP.
+Levereages terraform and AWS templates.